 I currently work on computational acoustics, for applications in sound synthesis and virtual acoustics.
 Special topics of interest include: Finite difference time domain methods, distributed nonlinear systems such as strings and plates, architectural acoustics, spatial audio in simulation, multichannel sound synthesis, and hardware and software realizations.

 A sideline is joint work with composers of electroacoustic music.
 Other interests include virtual analog effect modelling and artificial reverberation design, modelling of electromechanical instruments, shock wave propagation in tubes, numerical absorbing boundaries in acoustics applications, and large-scale audio rendering using graphics processing units (GPUs) in conjunction with the Edinburgh Parallel Computing Centre.

-Many of the research directions described above formed part of an ERC-funded project, NESS, running jointly with the Edinburgh Parallel Computing Centre over the period 2012-2017.
+Many of the research directions described above formed part of an ERC-funded projects, NESS and WRAM, which ran jointly with the Edinburgh Parallel Computing Centre over the period 2012-2018.
 See the project website for more information:

 2016-2018 PI, European Research Council Proof of Concept Grant: Wave-based Room Acoustics Modeling, £107 000.

 2012-2016 PI, European Research Council Starting Grant: Next Generation Sound Synthesis, £1 175 000.